noypearl/MeowAlert/README.md

 ```

 In Xcode: select the `MeowAlert` scheme and press `Cmd + R`.
+Now the app runs in your computer and you can even change / debug it in Xcode.
+However, since we ran it from Xcode - if you reset the computer / exit Xcode the app will be terminated.
+Sooo - let's build a standalone Mac app that you can always start whevever you want without xcode!

 ### Build a Standalone `.app` (No Xcode Run Needed)